-3 The PAN for Year 12 is for external applicants only.
+&lt;sup>2 The PAN for Year 12 is for external applicants only.
 It is in addition to students moving on from Year 11 at this school.

-4 The receiving school is responsible for naming 'linked' or 'feeder' schools in its own admissions policy.
+&lt;sup>3 A receiving school names 'feeder' schools in its own admissions policy.
 This can change from one year to the next.

-5 Plymouth City Council will provide free school transport for Plymouth-resident children where the school is further than a walking distance of 3 miles.
-See Plymouth's Education Transport Policy for full details or eligibility to school transport.
+The LA will provide free transport for eligible Plymouth-resident children where the secondary school is further than a walking distance of 3 miles.
+See Plymouth's Education Transport Policy for full details of eligibility.